Lepidodactylus guppyi

-Lepidodactylus guppyi, also known commonly as the Solomons scaly-toed gecko or Guppy's gecko, is a species of gecko, a lizard in the family Gekkonidae.
+Lepidodactylus guppyi, also known commonly as Guppy's gecko and the Solomons scaly-toed gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to islands in the southwestern Pacific Ocean.

 Etymology

 The specific name, guppyi, is in honor of British botanist Henry Brougham Guppy.

 Geographic range

 L. guppyi is found in the Bismarck Archipelago, the Solomon Islands, and Vanuatu.

+Habitat

+The preferred natural habitat of L. guppyi is forest, at altitudes from sea level to 500 m.